Skip to main content

 • events.emit('rate', 'my_rate') - Record an instance of something happening, tracked as a rate metric named my_rate.

-While you can use any string in the custom metrics API, a standard convention is to use snake_case for naming your metrics.
-When sending metrics to external monitoring systems (such as when using the artillery-publish-metrics plugin), some of these services will automatically convert spaces in metric names to underscores.
+While you can use any string in the custom metrics API, a standard convention is to use snake_case (opens in a new tab) for naming your metrics.
+When sending metrics to external monitoring systems (such as when using the publish-metrics plugin) check your chosen monitoring system's requirements for metric names.
+For instance, some of these services will automatically convert spaces in metric names to underscores.
 If your metric name uses spaces, it may make your metrics difficult to search and categorize on these services.
+Others, on the other hand, might not support certain characters at all, and might drop metrics that contain them.

 Example